hiteshlala/music-notes/readme.md

 Some videos do not allow embedding.
 Use [video -> mp3](https://youtubetomp3music.com/en26/) to convert to mp3.
 Then use an `<audio/>` tag to embed in html.

+## Characters for Copy Pasting

+♩	 ♪	 ♫ 	♬	 ♭  ♮ 	♯